It's your choice

 Extending our reach

-By removing geographical constraints, teaching online has enabled us to extend our reach and impact with young people from diverse and underrepresented communities across the UK.
-We're ambitious to widen our reach further in 2022/23.
+In addition to workshops at the Education Centre in London, our virtual sessions and Media Literacy Ambassador outreach project have helped in removing geographical constraints and has enabled us to extend our reach and impact with young people from diverse and underrepresented communities across the UK.
+We're ambitious to widen our reach further in 2024/25.

 97%